 10 Spanish Painters and Masters of Art

 Looking at the history of art, the dominance of Spanish painters can not be overlooked.
 As an important contributor to Western art, Spain has produced some of the most celebrated names in painting.
-The story of painting could not be told without mentioning names such as Velazquez, Goya, or Picasso.
+The story of painting could not be told without mentioning names of painters such as Velazquez, Goya, or Picasso.
 Important for the development of traditional painting style, a large number of Spanish painters were crucial members of major avant-garde movements as well.

 Due to its geographical and historical situation, Spain has been the beneficiary of many different artistic influences over the centuries.
 During the Neoclassical and Baroque periods, Spanish art was highly influenced by Italy and France.
-As much as this region absorbed various inspirations, it always held on its distinctive and characteristic style.
+As much as this region absorbed various inspirations, Spain always held on its distinctive and characteristic style.
 This is seen as a result of the Moorish heritage, political and cultural climate during the Counter-Reformation, and the rise of Spanish power under the Bourbon dynasty.

-The Importance Spanish Painters
+The Importance of Spanish Painters

 Instrumental for the development of many European artistic movements, a number of Spanish painters spent their time abroad.
-Understood as one of the major centers of the art, Paris, the city of lights and bohemian nightlife was home to various painters of this region.
+Understood as one of the major centers of the art, Paris, the city of lights and bohemian nightlife was home to famous Spanish painters of the 20th century.
 It was here that Picasso changed the face of sculpture by introducing assemblage methods.
 Alongside Braque, the two artists created the concepts of Cubism and Synthetic Cubism that is seen as one of the pillars of modern and even contemporary art production.
 Influential for new and revolutionary thoughts and ideas, which changed the shape of both painting and sculpture, Spanish painters stood at the forefront of protest art.
-Picasso’s painting Guernica is possibly the most celebrated example of protest art.
+Picasso’s famous painting Guernica is possibly the most celebrated example of protest art.
 Spanish painters, like major German painters, were not hesitant in using their creativity to question authority and to comment on the aftermath and devastation of the two wars.

 Presently, various Spanish contemporary painters are crucial for the development of the urban and street artworks.
 These contemporary authors never stop to amaze us as they represent, yet again, some of the most revolutionary application of paint.